-For more details, please see Mr Marshall, Head of Computing and ICT.
+For further explanation, please feel free to see Mr Butcher, Head of Computer Science & IT.

 OPTIONAL COURSE WJEC

 MEDIA STUDIES

 On the Media Studies GCSE course you will study all aspects of the media from print media (magazines, newspapers, posters), to broadcast media (films and TV programmes), to e-media (internet sites and music).